 How we help

-The Animal Rescue League of Iowa (ARL) is Iowa's largest nonprofit animal shelter, caring for many thousands of pets each year.
-The ARL serves people and pets from across the state of Iowa through its programs, which include pet adoption, humane education, pet behavior training, spay/neuter, animal cruelty intervention.
+The Animal Rescue League of Iowa (ARL) is Iowa's largest nonprofit animal shelter, caring for thousands of pets each year.
+The ARL serves people and pets from across the state of Iowa through its programs, which include pet adoption, humane education, pet behavior training, and animal cruelty intervention.
 ARL programs and services are designed to promote animal welfare, address the reasons animals end up in shelters, find forever adoptive homes for the animals in our care, and help keep pets in their homes with the people who love them.

 How we help